 Symptoms of COPD include:

-Other symptoms of heart failure include:
+Other symptoms of heart failure can include:

 - chest pain

-- fast heartbeat (palpitations)
+- rapid heartbeat (palpitations)

 - swelling in your legs or ankles

 Treatment for heart failure can depend on the type and severity of heart failure.
 It may include: